-For 4\ Championships and higher level Events, if the score only of the for a flying changes varies by 3 points or more between the Judgesfrom the average of the scores of the other judges for the same movement, the Ground Jury must will review the official video as soon as possible after the Dressage test.
+For 4 Championships and higher level Events, if the score for a flying change varies by 3 points or more between the Judges, the Ground Jury will review the official video as soon as possible after the Dressage test.
 The review must be on the same day.

-Corrections must only be made to the flying change, based on the average of the other two scores. may only be made to the flying change score with the agreement of the Ground Jury and should be based on one or more of the original score(s)
+Corrections may only be made to the flying change score with the agreement of the Ground Jury and should be based on one or more of the original score(s)